En / Ru

 • Put your hands up.
 Do not show fear.
 If the bear stands on its hind legs, do not faint — this is a good sign, then the animal is not dangerous.

-• A difficult option (but the experienced people say it works).
+• A difficult option (but experienced people say it works).
 Pretend to be dead.
 Lie face down, cover your head with your hands.
 Do not move.
 Demonstrate a miracle of endurance when the bear starts to sniff you.
 At that moment I would probably die of fear.
 Wait until the bear moves a decent distance away.
 By the way, this 'show' does not work with black bears.

-• If there are two or more people with you, scare a bear “through common size” - snuggle tightly against each other, raise your backpacks above your head.
-You can even climb onto friend’s back if time permits.
+• If there are two or more people with you, scare a bear “through common size” — snuggle tightly against each other, raise your backpacks above your head.
+You can even climb onto a friend’s back if time permits.

-The Four Seasons of Russia project is supported by the Russian geographical society www.rgo.ru
+The Four Seasons of Russia project is supported by the Russian Geographical Society www.rgo.ru

-A trip to the Valley of Geysers is recommended by the Russian geographical society.
+A trip to the Valley of Geysers is recommended by the Russian Geographical Society.

 You can buy a tour to Kamchatka on the website "Russia Discovery" www.russiadiscovery.ru

-Also read about Kamchatka:
+More about Kamchatka:

 Kuril Lake: something about the life of bears and humans